To require the President to consider the job impact of comprehensive health care reform legislation before such legislation takes effect.

-This bill was introduced on February 23, 1994, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 23, 1994, in a previous session of Congress, but it did not receive a vote.

 Representative for New Jersey's 11th congressional district

 Length: 3 pages

 31 Cosponsors (31 Republicans)

 Feb 23, 1994